AminaMar/pediatric-pneumonia-detection/README.md

 This project delivers a **complete, end-to-end AI-powered clinical decision support system** for pediatric pneumonia detection, from raw data engineering through to a fully deployed Streamlit application used by clinicians in real time.

-The pipeline spans three major pillars:
+The pipeline spans four major pillars:

 **Pillar 1 — Data Engineering** *(Bouhmidi Amina Meroua)*
 - Complete EDA on 5,863 pediatric chest X-rays